AdriJD/beamconv/README.md

 Pointing timelines can be read in or calculated on the fly.
 Optionally, the results can be binned on the sphere.

+The code and some results is described in: https://arxiv.org/abs/1809.05034

 ### Usage

 See example scripts [`beamconv/test.py`](../../tree/master/beamconv/test.py) and Jupyter notebooks in [`notebooks`](../../tree/master/notebooks).
 In particular, we suggest that the user try running [`notebooks/introduction.ipynb`](../../tree/master/notebooks/introduction.ipynb) followed by [`notebooks/simple_scan.ipynb`](../../tree/master/notebooks/simple_scan.ipynb).